 Draft Statement by Heather Miller

-This is the draft statement by Heather Miller, the previous Executive Director of the American Indian Center of Chicago, in response to the murder of George Floyd by the Minneapolis Police.
-May 2020.
-Miller commissioned an ALL LIVES MATTER mural.
+This is the draft statement by Heather Miller, the previous Executive Director of the American Indian Center of Chicago, dated May 2020, in response to the murder of George Floyd by the Minneapolis Police.
+In November 2020, Miller commissioned an ALL LIVES MATTER mural.

 Related Article: Photos: American Indian Center an All Life Matters Mural